What to Expect at Your Child's Cardiac Center Outpatient Visit

 CHOP also offers language services, such as face-to-face language interpretation and sign language interpreters, to families at no cost.
 Learn how to request language services.

 On some visits, your child will need to get lab work done.
-This is performed in our Phlebotomy Lab, just down the hall from the Cardiology Clinic.
+This is performed in our Phlebotomy Lab within the Cardiology Clinic.
 A phlebotomist or technician will draw a small sample of your child's blood to be tested for any labs ordered by their Cardiology team.

 Your child may also need an X-ray.
-If so, a staff member will lead you to Radiology, also located on the third floor.
-Your child will enter a dimly-lit room where the imaging test is performed.
+If so, a staff member will direct you to Radiology, located on the second floor of the Buerger Center.
+Your child will enter a dimly lit room where the imaging test is performed.
 Younger children may sit or lay on a table for the X-ray; while older kids may stand.
 The radiology technician will put a special protective shield over part of your child's body.
 Then, they'll move a big X-ray camera around and take a few pictures of your child's heart and lungs.

 Some children will also need a specialized test called an electrocardiogram (or ECG) to check the rhythm of the heart.
 You may hear your Cardiology team refer to this test as an EKG.